BoxingBytes/BoxingBytes.github.io/_posts/writing/2025-11-02-IntroducingCommons.md

 ![steal_curves](/assets/images/commons/v0_stealing_curves.png)

 Stealing is only available when one agent is facing another agent.
 When an agent steal, it gets the other agent's entire inventory.
-The y-axis is in %/100.I called that stealing, but this can also be thought as a collaborative strategy because it can help feed an agent that is starving.
-However, in this setup, it is purely competitive, as the reward is only -1 on death.
-Surprinsingly, score and steal curve seems to align.
+The y-axis is percent.I called that stealing, but this can also be thought as a collaborative strategy because it can help feed an agent that is starving.
 I'm not sure why, but it means the more agent steal, the more each agent seems to survive on average.

-# Why this setup?
+# Next

-When do agents learn to cooperate purely from environmental constraints?
-No hand-crafted reward for "being nice."
-Just survival.
 This environment is the foundation for more complex mechanics:

 * Energy systems (sleep, fatigue)